 Use the desktop version of your app as your new intranet start page and link to your collaboration intranet from there.

-Implementing the same design patterns on both solutions can create a unique user experience.
-An advanced app like Staffbase is the easiest way to achieve personalisation on this level.
-In our app you can choose which logo, typography and colour you want to use and still get all the advantages of a ready-made solution.
+Implementing the same design patterns for both solutions can create a unique user experience.
+An advanced app like Staffbase is the easiest way to achieve personalization on this level.
+In your app you can choose the logo, typography, and colors that you want to use and still enjoy all of the advantages of a ready-made solution.

 Read more about employee communication apps: